 In these Brexit-smothered times, the career of Terry-Thomas reminds us that being British was once something to celebrate and enjoy with pazazz and a gentle, affectionate mockery of our archetypes.
 Terry’s response to those who asked the nation to divide themselves into remainers and leavers, and particularly to those who voted for the latter option, would surely have been: “You’re an absolute shower!”

-The Chap Autumn 18 is now available in most branches of WH Smith and from thechap.co.uk
+The Chap Autumn 18 is available from thechap.co.uk Our main interview is with actor Timothy Spall,